argoproj/argo-cd/docs/developer-guide/contributing.md

 * Obviously, you will need a `git` client for pulling source code and pushing back your changes.

 * Last but not least, you will need a Go SDK and related tools (such as GNU `make`) installed and working on your development environment.
-The minimum required Go version for building and testing ArgoCD is **v1.16**.
+The minimum required Go version for building and testing Argo CD is **v1.16**.

 * We will assume that your Go workspace is at `~/go`.